Databeans/lighthouse/README.md

 ```

 ### Using spark-submit
-Submit the application to the Spark cluster:
+Submit the application to a Spark cluster:
 ```
 spark-submit \
    --class com.example.MyApp \